 What are the emerging niches within the public health field?

-The public health field in Missouri is evolving rapidly, with several emerging niches gaining attention.
-One notable area is health informatics, which combines data analysis and technology to improve healthcare outcomes.
-According to the Missouri Department of Health and Senior Services, there is increasing demand for experts skilled in managing health data.
+The public health field is evolving rapidly, with several emerging niches gaining importance in Missouri and nationwide.
+One notable area is health informatics, which combines data science and public health to improve healthcare delivery and disease tracking.
+Missouri's Department of Health emphasizes the need for experts who can manage electronic health records and analyze health data effectively.

 What are the top skills employers look for in public health degree graduates in Missouri?